thunderpoot/cliptoe/README.md

 The example screenshots are from the Perl version.

 Creating this program in whatever language has been helpful for me in familiarising myself with syntax, using the same (fairly naïve) approaches.
-I plan to add more 'translations' eventually, such as Golang, or C.
+I plan to add more 'translations' eventually.

 In Perl, the `ptoe_parse_input` function turns a chemical formula into its component items:
 ```perl